1

 In October of 2024, the Town of Keystone took over the licensing and regulation of Short-Term Rentals within the Town boundaries.
 During the first year of implementation, the Town focused on launching and implementing a functioning licensing and regulation system that followed the same regulations as unincorporated Summit County.

 Keystone Town Council passed Ordinance 2024-O-07, Adopting Short Term Rental Regulations on June 25, 2024.This ordinance is fairly similar to the existing code in Summit County.
 This will provide continuity and allow for an effective renewal period for licenses in 2024.
-Now that the first busy season of rentals has occurred, the Town would like to do considerable public outreach to determine what changes may need to be made.

 Visit our online licensing system to apply for a new license any time.
 The process is pretty simple and should take around 10 minutes.